 - Cyber-stalking, in which a person follows, observes, monitors, or surveils another person through the use of electronic media such as the Internet, digital media networks, blogs, cell phones, texts or other similar devices; and

 - Using visual or audio recording devices or hidden or remote cameras used without the subject’s consent.

-Sexual Misconduct Hearing Board: Refers to the three-member decision-making body composed of College faculty and staff, who serve on the Sexual Misconduct and Advisor Response Team (SMART), that considers cases brought under this policy.
+Sexual Misconduct Hearing Board: Refers to the three-member decision-making body, composed of trained College faculty and staff that considers cases brought under this policy.
 Each particular Hearing Board is constituted, as needed, from the available pool of faculty and staff who are trained to serve as Advisors and Board members.
 One of the three Board members will be designated as the chairperson.
 The Hearing Board hears the facts and circumstances of an alleged policy violation as presented by the Investigator, a Claimant, a Respondent and/or witnesses at a Formal Resolution Hearing.
 This body is responsible for determining if a policy violation has occurred and whether/what sanctions are appropriate.

-Sexual Violence: See Sexual Misconduct above, Subsection I.
+Sexual Violence: See Sexual Misconduct above, Subsection H.

 Supporter: Refers to any person, regardless of their association with the college, who a Reporter, Claimant, or Respondent may want to support them through a portion of or the entire process.
 A Supporter is not required, but is encouraged to help the party with emotional and personal support.
 When present during interviews, hearings, and appeals, the Supporter cannot take an active role.
 A supporter can be a friend, family member, or any trusted person who can provide needed care to a party.